pgpkg/pgpkg/docs/pages/tutorial.md

         end;
     $$;

-Now, apply the schema:
+As usual, apply the changes to the database:

     $ pgpkg .

-The test will have been applied, but you didn't see anything because it passed.
+The test will have been applied, but you won't see anything if it passes.

 To demonstrate this, use `-summary`: